-Riders with Edge 1030 cycling devices now have the ability to send and receive prewritten messages.
+Riders with a compatible Edge now have the ability to send and receive prewritten messages.
 This makes it easy to stay in touch even when you fall out of sight.

 Compatible Edge devices feature built-in incident detection.
 When an incident is detected, your GPS location will automatically be sent to designated friends and family.

 Varia rearview radar detects vehicles approaching from behind up to 140 meters (153 yards) and displays on your compatible Edge or Varia head unit.